6 Day Tasmania Tour | Gourmet Tasmania Tour (TG6)

 - Free Whiskey & Gin tastings at the beautiful Lawrenny Distillery.

 - Overnight stay at the lovely and culturally significant hydro township - Tarraleah.

 - Visit Tasmania’s most photographed waterfalls - the 3 tiered Russell Falls in Mt Field National NP

 - A spot of antique shopping in the renowned Willow Court area in New Norfolk.

 - Afternoon guided stroll through Hobart’s beautiful Botanical Gardens.

 - A morning wandering the Salamanca Markets while shopping for Tasmania’s best local produce and craft.
 Also a great spot to sample many of the gourmet market food stalls.

-- Take the MONA Roma ferry 25min up river to spend your afternoon at the world famous MONA Museum in Hobart or explore the Derwent River on a 90min lunch cruise with Hobart Historic Cruises.
+- Take the MONA Roma ferry 25min up river to spend your afternoon at the world famous MONA Museum in Hobart or explore the Derwent River on a 60min afternoon cruise with Hobart Historic Cruises.

 - Sample some of the best & freshest food and wine in all of Australia.